sb43/debrowser/README.md

 Additionally, two more QC plots are available for you to use: Heatmap and PCA plots.
 The heatmap (Figure 3) will display genes for each sample within your dataset in the form of a heatmap based on your dataset selection and PCA (Figure 4) will display Principal component analysis of your dataset.
+Additionally, you can view the IRQ (InnerQuartile Range) for both your raw data and your data after normalization (Figure 5).
+You can also view a density plot for your sample data for your raw data and the data after normilzation (Figure 6).
+IQR and Density plots are another great visualization too to help you spot outliers within your sample data incase you want to remove or look into any possible discrepancies.

 All of these plots will aid in viewing your preliminary data to see if there are any potential errors between replicates or batch effects.
 You have the option of veiwing an interactive heatmap by selecting the 'Interactive' checkbox in the left side panel when you have selected the